BranchManager69/codelexa/README.md

 The handler constructs a synthetic email envelope and streams it into `~/bin/codex-task-runner.py`, so all task execution and email notifications reuse the existing automation stack.
-Status intent responses read from `~/.codex/task-mail-runner.log` to summarize the most recent completion.
+Status intent responses read from `~/.codex/codelexa-status.json`, which is updated after each task with the voice command, Codex summary, and outcome.
 Incoming Alexa requests are signature-checked using Amazon's certificate chain before the skill logic runs, so only genuine Alexa traffic is accepted.

 Copy `.env.example` to `.env`, fill in the real skill credentials from the Alexa developer console, and restart the process so `dotenv` can load them: